kaklakariada/energy-monitor/README.md

 # energy-monitor
-This provides tools for downloading data from Shelly 3EM devices and analysing it.
+This provides tools for downloading data from Shelly 3EM devices and analyzing it.

 ## Initial Setup